Chronic Pain

 Hemostemix's Investigational Approach

 ACP-01 is an investigational autologous angiogenic cell therapy derived from a patient's own blood.
-Because the cells come from the patient's own body, there is no risk of immune rejection and no need for donor matching.
+Because the cells are derived from the patient's own body, the risk of immune rejection is significantly reduced and no donor matching is required.
 ACP-01 is being studied across multiple ischemic and neuropathic pain conditions for its potential to support vascular repair, improve nerve perfusion, and address the microvascular deficit that underlies many forms of chronic neuropathic pain.

 What ACP-01 Is

 ACP-01 is an investigational autologous angiogenic cell therapy derived from a patient's own blood.
-Because the cells come from the patient's own body, there is no risk of immune rejection and no need for donor matching.
+Because the cells are derived from the patient's own body, the risk of immune rejection is significantly reduced and no donor matching is required.
 ACP-01 is being studied across multiple ischemic and neuropathic pain conditions for its potential to support vascular repair, improve nerve perfusion, and address the microvascular deficit that underlies many forms of chronic neuropathic pain.

 How It Works

 The process involves a standard blood draw, laboratory isolation and preparation of the angiogenic precursor cells, and reinjection into the area of ischemia using catheter-based techniques.
-No general anesthesia is required and most patients return to normal activities shortly after.
+No general anesthesia is required.
+Recovery time varies by individual.

 What It Is and What It Isn't